Lunarexxy/Sims4-to-TU-converter/README.md

 ## How to make the model compatible with Tower Unite

 A comprehensive video guide on how to port models to Tower Unite can be found [here](https://www.youtube.com/watch?v=YUCr28T8K-s).
-I recommend watching it first.

-The video covers how to manually rename and merge vertex groups to fit Tower Unite's requirements.
+I recommend watching it first, as you'll need to learn these steps anyway.
+Part of the video covers how to manually rename and merge vertex groups to fit Tower Unite's requirements.
 This is the step that my script automates.

 With the script, you simply select the model's mesh by clicking it, open the Sims 4 menu in the sidebar, and press the "Fix Vertex Groups" button.
 It will merge the extra vertex groups together and rename them to work with Tower Unite's armature.
-If the model is made up of multiple meshes, you'll need to do this for each one.
+If the model is made up of multiple meshes, you'll need to do this to each one.

 ![image](https://user-images.githubusercontent.com/8879206/191913164-3cdb8ffc-d38c-483c-a7a0-6f1e910e98dc.png)

 [*KawaiiEvil*](https://kawaiievilvt.carrd.co/) has also written [this text guide](https://docs.google.com/document/d/1QuYlJVm9N7VwhvK0ybf0UNh53gOLKEjAIN32H_VFBzE) showing how to put your Sims 4 model into Tower Unite using this tool!
 (Thank you!!)

+### Common issues

+Tower Unite has a [30,000 vertex limit](https://towerunite.com/sdk/rules) on uploading player models.
+The vanilla and DLC options from Sims 4 usually work fine, but modded content sometimes pushes it over the limit.
+Tower Unite may also add vertices when importing, for various technical reasons.

+Fingers will pretty much always look bad.
+This is mainly an issue with Tower Unite's animations being broken.
+In the future, I'd like to add a button for removing all the finger weights and instead weighting them to the hands.
+This would make the fingers entirely static in all poses, but at least they'd look normal.

 ## Contributing and usage
 This is my first Blender add-on, so it might be a bit janky, but it seems to work!